cakuang1/kafkalearning/README.md

 Created to learn concepts the basic concepts of Apache Kafka

-# Created a mini version of Apache Kafka
+# Created a gmini version of Apache Kafka